dharhar/jump/README.md

             setup
 ####################################

-As sudo, copy 'jump.sh' to '/bin/j' so you can run it by pressing 'j'.
+Copy 'jump.sh' to '/bin/j' so you can run it by pressing 'j'.

-Put "alias j='. j'" in .profile or wherever it will load on login or else the 'cd' part won't work.
+Put "alias j='. j'" in .profile or wherever it will load on login or else it will only change the directory of the background shell, not your curent shell.

 ####################################
             usage